eXpServer/expserver.github.io/docs/guides/resources/architecture.md

 In this particular example, the source of connection instance is not attached.
 We only want to read a file and send it to the connection.

-Now lets look at how this works
+Now let us look at how this works

 - When a pipe is created, it is added to a list of pipes present in the core.
 - With each iteration of the event loop, a `handle_pipes()` function is invoked.